CDidier80/portfolio-host/README.md

 - about me section
 - contact information.
 4. User projects shared will show an image and link of his/her app/site.
-5. User can choose if he/she wants to share contact details.
-6. Users will be able to view other developer profiles on the home page.
+5. Users will be able to view other developer profiles on the home page.

 ## ERD
 ![wireframe](./img/PortfolioHost.png)